kaliber5/ember-bootstrap-cp-validations/README.md

 ember install ember-bootstrap-cp-validations
 ```

+If using ember-bootstrap 1.0 (alpha), install the corresponding version of this addon:

+    ember install ember-bootstrap-cp-validations@1.0.0-alpha

 ## Usage

 Just install this addon and use ember-bootstrap as intended.
 This addon adds support for form validation (error and warning messages) of the following components